RobSero/Incling/README.md

       "task_type" : 1
   }
   ```
 - Tasks will initially be assigned null for their task foreign key and can be assigned with PUT or PATCH Requests.
-They will also be automatically assigned when a tile is created (see tile Creation below)
+They will also be automatically assigned when a tile is created (see tile creation below)
-- Tasks will randomly generate an order reference on creation and save to this field
+- Tasks will randomly generate an order reference on creation and save to this field.
+As mentioned, if this needs to be different, please let me know.

 RETRIEVE
 - GET: api/tasks/```<task_id:int>```/